An Open Letter to Congress on “New” National Parks

 If you are reading this and you are as frustrated as I am over the National Park Service’s funding woes, please share your concerns with your elected officials.
 Click here to find the contact information for your elected officials.

-Please call, email, post on their Facebook Page, anything to let them know that you are tired of our national parks just being talking points.
+Please call, email, post on their Facebook Page, or anything to let them know that you are tired of our national parks just being talking points.
 Feel free to share this letter with them or write your own.

 If we can’t get Congress to act, here are my top 5 UNPOPULAR suggestions for funding our parks outside of a Congressional funding bill.